Crowthorne: History

 Crowthorne was only a hamlet until Wellington College opened in 1859 and Broadmoor Hospital in 1863.
 Crowthorne was originally part of the parish of Sandhurst, and acquired its name as the postal authority wished to give it a name to facilitate deliveries from Wokingham, instead of post coming from York Town (which with Cambridge Town became known as Camberley).
-"Albertonville" was suggested in hour of the Prince Consort, but the suggestion of "Crowthorne", after thorn trees at Brookers Corner at the top of the village, was adopted.
+"Albertonville" was suggested in honour of the Prince Consort, but the suggestion of "Crowthorne", after thorn trees at Brookers Corner at the top of the village, was adopted.
 There was a Crowthorne Farm prior to this, and it appeared as a separate holding in the Royal Forest of Windsor in the Domesday Book, although the present farm buildings do not date back to this time.

 Crowthorne railway station, originally Wellington College for Crowthorne Station, opened in 1860 and burgeoned quickly.

+Edgcumbe Park, a prominent award-winning housing estate and an example of British mid-century modern architecture, was constructed off Dukes Ride in Crowthorne between 1958 and 1972 by the Renway Construction Company.

 In the 1960s, the Transport Research Laboratory established by the UK Government as the Road Research Laboratory (RRL) opened in Crowthorne.
 It was privatised in 1996.